gnosis/conditional-markets-interface/README.md

 3. Start the webpack dev server with `npm start`.
 This makes a hot-reloading dev build of the interface.

 4. Make a build with `npm run build`.
-This will output a webpack production build in `docs`, which may be used in conjunction with a static hosting service such as Github Pages or S3.
+This will output a webpack production build in `dist`, which may be used in conjunction with a static hosting service such as Github Pages or S3.

 ### Running Helper Scripts